MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/warehouse-how-to-put-items-away-with-warehouse-put-aways.md

     If the **Document Status** field is blank, the receipt has not been put away at all.
 Otherwise, the field indicates the receipt is partially put-away or completely put-away.

 4. If the receipt is partially put away or not put away at all, choose the **Create Put-away** action.
-5. Fill in the batch job request window to create the put-away, and then choose the **OK** button.
+5. Fill in the batch job request page to create the put-away, and then choose the **OK** button.

 ## <a name="see-also"></a>See Also
 [Warehouse Management](warehouse-manage-warehouse.md)